 \subsection{Network configuration}

-\textbf{View encoder and decoder.} To balance efficiency and performance, we use ResNet-18~\cite{He_2016_CVPR} as the encoder.
+\emph{View encoder and decoder.} To balance efficiency and performance, we use ResNet-18 as the encoder.
 We remove the last Residual Block and the Average Pool layer so that the resolution of the encoding feature map remains large, which better preserves the details of the view.
-We employ the pyramid pooling module used in the standard scene parsing \cite{zhao2017pspnet} as the decoder.
+We employ the pyramid pooling module used in \cite{zhao2017pspnet} as the decoder.

-\textbf{View Transformer Module.} For each view relation module, we simply use the two-layers MLP.
+\emph{View Transformer Module.} For each view relation module, we simply use the two-layer MLP.
+We choose this because two-layer MLP doesn't bring too much extra computation so that we can keep our model following the lightweight-and-efficient rationale.
 Input and output dimensions of the VRM are both $H_IW_I$, where $H_I$ and $W_I$ are respectively the height and width of the intermediate feature map.
-We flatten the intermediate feature map to $C_I\times W_IH_I$ before we input and reshape it back to $C_I\times W_I\times H_I$ after that.
-As for the view fusion module, we just add all the feature up to keep the shape consistent.
-Notices that we can actually use more sophisticated designs for VRM and VFM.
-For example, any non-local layer which can model relations between one output pixel and all of the input pixels can be use in VRM, and some fusion techniques with attention mechanism can also be applied to VFM.
-However, we currently do not focus on design a complicated architecture but do care about the whole pipeline of the cross-view semantic segmentation.
-Thus we just use the most simplified architecure to show our methodology.
+As for the view fusion module, we just add all the features up to keep the shape consistent.

-\textbf{Sim-to-real.} For the generator $\mathcal{G}$, we use the architecture of the 4-view VPN.
+\emph{Sim-to-real.} For the generator $\mathcal{G}$, we use the architecture of the 4-view VPN.
 For the discriminator $\mathcal{D}$, we adopt the same architecture in~\cite{tsai2018learning}.
-It has 5 convolution layers, each of which is followed by a leaky ReLU~\cite{maas2013rectifier} with the parameter 0.2 (except the last layer).
+It has 5 convolution layers, each of which is followed by a leaky ReLU with the parameter 0.2 (except the last layer).
 We use HRNet~\cite{sun2019high} pretrained on CityScapes dataset~\cite{cordts2016cityscapes} to extract the semantic mask from real-world images.